 The Norwegian theatre-company VERK is known for their epic and vaudevillesque form of acting with satirical and political undertones changing swiftly between storytelling, acting and improvisation.
 Their approach has always been to open up for all the possibilities in their work, mixing different styles and approaches that establish a strong connection with the audience with solid sense of here and now.

-In addition to touring nationally, VERK has gained extensive international recognition in recent years, resulting in several guest performances in Sweden, Finland, Germany, England, Denmark, Iceland and Portugal.
+In addition to touring nationally, VERK has gained international recognition in recent years, resulting in several guest performances in Sweden, Finland, Germany, England, Denmark, Iceland, Ireland, Switzerland and Portugal.
 On March 27, 2012 VERK received base funding from the Norwegian Arts Council.
 As of 2012 the company will receive annual funding aimed towards developing VERK as a production platform for the creation of innovate and exciting performances.

 VERK was founded in Oslo, Norway in 1998 by Saila Hyttinen, Fredrik Hannestad, Anders Mossling and Oskar Skulstad. .
-They started from scratch focusing on a collective working process and proximity/ lucidity on stage, and are now eight artists working together: Signe Becker, Solveig Laland Mohn, Håkon Mathias Vassvik, Tilo Hahn, Per Platou.
-Originally the group was based upon Grotowski’s research, Odin Theatre and Ingemar Lindh.
+They started from scratch focusing on a collective working process and proximity/ lucidity on stage, and are now nine artists working together: Signe Becker, Solveig Laland Mohn, Håkon Mathias Vassvik, Tilo Hahn, Per Platou, Espen Klouman Høiner.
+Originally the group was based upon Grotowski’s research, Odin Theatre and Ingmar Lindh.
 They all had slightly different approaches to theatre, but the actor’s work was their main interest.

 “The actor is not aimed at solving social or psychological conflicts, but to express objectively secret truths, to bring out in active gestures those elements of truth hidden under forms in their encounters with becoming" The theatre and its double, Alma Classics LTD Januar 2013, Great Britain